EXCITED-CO2/excited-workflow/README.md

 Now you can run the notebooks.

 - Start with `preprocess_ameriflux.ipynb`.
 This notebook will preprocess the Ameriflux data to be in a more useful format.
-- Next you can preprocess the ERA5 data (extract data per site) with `preprocess_ERA5_sites.ipynb`.
-- Now you can train the ML model on the ERA5 and Fluxnet data with `workflow_fluxnet.ipynb`.
+- Now you can train ML models on the ERA5 and Fluxnet data with `train_fluxnet_models.ipynb`.
 - The data loading and model training for the CarbonTracker model is explained in `workflow_carbon_tracker.ipynb`.

 <hr>